Hunt-Phelan House

 The Hunt-Phelan House is a historic mansion in Memphis, Tennessee, USA.

 History

 The two-story mansion was built circa 1830 for George H. Whyett.
 It was designed in the Federal architectural style.
 It was expanded in 1855.
 Prior to the war, Jefferson Davis visited the house as a guest.

-During the American Civil War, the mansion was used as headquartered by Union General Ulysses S. Grant, followed by Confederate General Leonidas Polk.
+During the American Civil War, the mansion was used as headquarters by Union General Ulysses S. Grant, followed by Confederate General Leonidas Polk.

 After the war, Davis returned to the house as a guest.
 Later, President Andrew Johnson was also a guest.

 Architectural significance

 It has been listed on the National Register of Historic Places since February 11, 1971.